The Diamond Model Theory: Shaping The Future Of National Competitiveness

 3. Related and Supporting Industries: The presence or absence of supplier industries and related industries that are internationally competitive.
 Successful industries tend to be clustered geographically and benefit from robust, efficient, and innovative input providers.

 Additionally, the model incorporates two external variables, Government and Chance, which influence all four attributes of the diamond.
 Government policies can affect each point of the diamond by encouraging or discouraging investments, innovation, and competition.
-Chance events such as significant technological breakthroughs or global shifts can disrupt industry conditions and alter competitive positions unexpectedly.
+Chance events such as significant technological breakthroughs or global shifts can disrupt industry conditions and unexpectedly alter competitive positions.

-Porter’s Diamond Model provides a systematic approach to analyze and understand the competitive advantage of nations, and it's widely used by academics, policymakers, and businesses to strategize and benchmark global competitiveness.
+Porter’s Diamond Model provides a systematic approach to analysing and understanding nations' competitive advantages.
+Academics, policymakers, and businesses widely use it to strategise and benchmark global competitiveness.

 Why Is the Diamond Model Theory Important in Economics?